Encharted Cook

 About This Recipe

-But like a perfect summer day, it does not last and it is meant to be made and eaten on the same day within hours of making it... and trust me, there will be no leftovers.
+But like a perfect summer day, it does not last and is meant to be made and enjoyed within hours.

 Ingredient Notes